herveaurel/HomeAssistant/README.md

   [swipe-card](https://github.com/bramkragten/swipe-card)
   _A Lovelace card that uses swiper to create a touch slider that lets you flick through multiple cards_

-- Create the right sensor templates because I use them extensively and call them throughout the cards.
+- I advise you to copy all the `decluttering templates` and `button card templates`.
+Create the right `sensor templates` :  I use them extensively and call them throughout the cards.

 - Know where to copy and paste each part, whether it's the sensor templates, the contents of Lovelace, or the button card templates.

-- Adjust the entities, remove the unnecessary ones, etc.
+- Adjust the entities, remove the unnecessary ones, etc...

 You need to adapt it to your configuration!

 Dashboard created in 4 columns, thanks to the ayout card` available on HACS:
-- The tab is configured with View Type: `Horizontal (layout-card` / width: 350 / max_cols: 4
+- The tab is configured with View Type: `Horizontal layout-card` / width: 350 / max_cols: 4
 - A `vertical stack` column is nested within a card with :

 ```yaml